Ross v. Ross, 4D11-107

 The Fourth District recently wrote to address an appeal from an order that forced the sale of the Former Husband’s residence to satisfy his alimony arrearages.
 The Former Wife had drafted the ten-page order that the Court characterized as “very unfavorable” to the Former Husband, as it included findings that he acted in bad faith and committed fraud upon the court.
 The Fourth DCA found in favor of the Former Wife on four of the Former Husband’s five issues on appeal.
 However, the Fourth DCA agreed with the Husband’s argument that, under Perlow v.
 Berg-Perlow, 875 So.
 2d 383 (Fla.
 2004) the trial court erred by entering the order submitted by the Former Wife verbatim without Former Husband having the opportunity to review it first.
 The Former Wife’s overreaching resulted in the case being reversed and remanded for the entry of a new order after Former Husband had an opportunity to submit his own proposed order or to object to that submitted by the Former Wife.

 Need help with an appeal?
-Contact The Law Offices of Robin Bresky at 561-994-6272, email@example.com or http://www.breskyappellate.com.
-The Law Offices of Robin Bresky is a dedicated appellate law firm handling civil court appeals and providing effective trial and litigation support.
+Contact Bresky Law at 561-994-6272, email@example.com or https://www.breskyappellate.com.
+Bresky Law is a dedicated appellate law firm handling civil court appeals and providing effective trial and litigation support.
 The firm serves Boca Raton, Delray Beach, Boynton Beach, West Palm Beach, Coral Springs, Parkland, Margate, Lauderhill, Fort Lauderdale, Deerfield Beach, Broward County, Palm Beach County, and the trial courts and lower tribunals within the jurisdiction of the 4th District Court of Appeals.